taw00/manuscript-css/README.md

 _Draft your novel or short story in markdown, then export it for review or presentation in an industry standard manuscript format._

 Are you a writer?
-In particular a narrative writer?
-Fiction, narrative nonfiction, memoir, personal narratives, etc.?
+In particular, a writer of narrative works?
+Fiction, narrative nonfiction, memoir, etc?
 Do you draft using a markdown text editor?
 And do you wish to share your drafts in a professional manner without having to jump tool chains?
-Save the fancy office word processors like LibreOffice or Google Docs or Word for submission finalization.
+Save the fancy office word processors like LibreOffice or Google Docs or Word for finalization when you are ready to submit your work somewhere.
 Now, you can stay in your favorite markdown editor and still have a means to present your working drafts in a professional manner for review, critique, or whatever.

 ## Manuscript formatting?

 Take a look at the PDFs in the [templates folder](./templates/) in this repository.
-They were rendered from their corresponding markdown documents and represent manuscript-formatted works achieved from a markdown-formatted: no fluff, easy to read and review.
+These manuscript-like documents were rendered from their corresponding markdown-formatted draft documents.
+No fluff and easy to read and review.
 Here are some screenshots of the results . . .

 <a href="misc/README-short-story-poe.png"><img style="float: left; width: 49%;" src="misc/README-short-story-poe.png" alt="short format: The Tell-Tale Heart (Poe)" /></a>
 <a href="misc/README-long-story-lovecraft.png"><img style="float: left; width: 49%;" src="misc/README-long-story-lovecraft.png" alt="long format: At the Mountains of Madness (Lovecraft)" /></a>